Death and taxes is a well-worn phrase at this stage so here's a list of 10 ways to pay as little of it as legally possible.

 Certain professions can also claim for expenses (namely tools, uniforms and stationery) that are incurred as part of carrying out their day-to-day work.
 These are called flat-rate expense allowances.

-For example a nurse who supplies and launders his or her own uniform can claim a tax allowance of €733.
+For example a nurse who supplies and launders their own uniform can claim a tax allowance of €733.
 And a skilled worker in the engineering or electrical industry who bears the full cost of their own tools and overalls can claim an allowance of €331.

-Tax allowances work a little differently to tax credits.
+Tax allowances (also referred to as tax reliefs) work a little differently to tax credits.
+A tax allowance works by reducing the amount of income on which you pay tax.
 The value of a tax allowance will depend on whether it's allowed at the higher rate of income tax that you pay or is restricted to the standard 20% rate.
 Flat-rate expense allowances are allowed at the marginal rate of tax that you pay.

 So take the example of the nurse who's claiming the allowance of €733.
 If he or she pays tax at 40% then it'll reduce their tax bill by €293.20 a year (€733 x 40%).
 If they only pay tax at 20%, then the claim of €733 will reduce their tax by €146.60 (€733 x 20%).

 Other expenses can be claimed simply by being in a certain profession with no discernible expenses needing to be incurred in order to claim.
 For example journalists can claim a €381 allowance, firefighters a €272 allowance, dentists €376, and waiters and waitresses €80.
 Airline cabin crew, hospital staff, bar staff, and brick layers can all claim tax allowances too.
 The full list can be found here.

 Flat rate expenses can be claimed in minutes online by completing a Form 12 in Revenue's myAccount service.